CarlZhangJR/codingAssement/README.md

-This is the repo that save online assement
+This is the repo that save online assement.
+This is the second commit with changes in README